 Continuing professional development (CPD) is how housing professionals maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.

-Housing professionals who are accredited as a Certified Housing Professional are required to participate regularly in CPD that is related to their role within the housing sector and maintain an online CPD Diary in the member portal.
+Housing professionals who are accredited as a Certified Housing Professional are required to participate regularly in ongoing development activities related to their role within the housing sector and maintain an online CPD Diary in the member portal.

 CPD Activities and Points

-Industry-related activities that may be logged as continuing professional development include those that improve and broaden knowledge, expertise and competence.
+Activities that may be logged as continuing professional development include those that improve and broaden knowledge, expertise and competence.
 This includes:

 - Participating in industry-related* focus groups or committees external to own role/organisation

 - Undertaking tertiary studies

-Please note that a maximum of 80 CPD points will be awarded to a activity.
+- A maximum of 80 CPD points will be awarded to any activity.